-Not that Kind of Job Offer: Tales of Negotiation
+Not That Kind of Job Offer: Tales of Negotiation

 It has been a long road to get here, but after all the applications, the interviews, the thank you notes, and agonizing waiting game, you are finally the recipient of your very own offer letter!
 If you, like many new faculty I know, are a little disappointed in the offer, do not fear.
 This is just the start of the negotiation process.
 Although today’s post includes some general experiences of our cohort, the negotiation portion is limited to my experiences (n=some) and the fantastic expertise of those whose articles I have linked.
 Unlike always, this time n=mostly me.

 Ask for time: The most important thing to do when you receive your offer letter is to say thank you and then promptly ask for more time to evaluate it.
-You need to sit down, identify what is missing, what needs negotiated, and if what is being offered is enough.
+You need to sit down, identify what is missing, what needs negotiating, and if what is being offered is enough.

-What your letter should include: Your offer letter should include your salary and start-up package, along with the space allocation, expiration date of the start-up, and general expectations (the big ones: percent salary covered from grants, tenure, teaching expectations).
+What your letter should include: Your offer letter should include your salary and start-up package, along with the space allocation, expiration date of the start-up, and general expectations (the big ones: percent salary covered from grants, tenure, teaching/clinical expectations).
 When most of us were negotiating, we believed we needed to have everything in writing.
 While I still strongly advocate for having most things in writing, and believe offer letters will be honored completely, more senior faculty will tell you the offer letter, from the perspective of the institution, is less ironclad.
-In my experience, most principal investigators (PIs) and Departmental Chairs use their offer letters as a reference document.
+In my experience, most principal investigators (PIs) and departmental chairs use their offer letters as a reference document.

 Get feedback on your offer letter: As a trainee, evaluating the quality of an offer can be difficult.
 For example, there is a considerable discrepancy between the start-ups of male and female assistant professors, and not all of this is attributable to women not asking for more or negotiating better.
 How can you make sure your offer letter is competitive with an appropriate salary and start-up?
 If you are a K99 recipient, your program officer (PO) will happily tell you when the start-up or support is not enough.
 Otherwise, identify a couple of individuals (former trainees who are now new faculty, newer faculty in the department, your current departmental chair, and even your mentors) to share the letter with and get feedback.
 Again, public institutions post salary data, but private institutions do not, so additional work is required, either through Glassdoor or AAMC.
 Some people recommend asking faculty in the hiring department about start-ups and salary, but to my knowledge, no one in our cohort did that.